edmundhung/conform/docs/tutorial.md

   // Replace `Object.fromEntries()` with parse()
   const submission = parse(formData);

-  // The value will now be available as `submission.value` if (!submission.value.email) {
+  // The value will now be available as `submission.payload` if (!submission.payload.email) {
     // Define the error as key-value pair instead submission.error.push(['email', 'Email is required']);
   } else if (!email.includes('@')) {